rousan/upfy/README.md

 # Upfy

+A bash script to populate a fresh unix system with repeated commands and aliases.

+## Motivation

 Whenever I create a computing engine/container (e.g. Docker, AWS, GCP), I needed to copy some repeated commands or aliases to that fresh system.
 So, I ended up developing this script as such other developer might find it helpful.

-> A bash script to populate a fresh unix system with repeated commands and aliases

 ## Usage